Bachelor of Science

 Semester 3

-• Complete 1 additional anthropology course or STA 2023, and 1 additional related foundation course
+• Complete 1 additional anthropology course or STA 2023, and 1 additional related course

 • 2.5 UF GPA required